zahrada2/mampd_instances/README.md

 Then, the map is encoded with 'T' denoting an obstacle and '.' denoting a free space.

 ## instance files

+### PREAMBLE
-The instance begin with a preamble specifying meta-information about the instance.
+The instances begin with a preamble specifying meta-information about each instance.
-Dimension of the instance denotes the number of all nodes in the map - all items, starting depots and ending depot.
+Dimension of the instance denotes the number of all nodes in the map - all items, starting depots and ending depots.

-###NODE_COORD_SECTION
+### NODE_COORD_SECTION
 List of all nodes of the map begins with NODE_COORD_SECTION, where each row denotes one node and its location, and has the following format:
 ID Y/ROW X/COLUMN